agathis-project/agathis-project/AP-8/AP-8.md

 ### 3.5.
 Changing AP Author

-- the author is a reponsibility, not a title; fulfilling the author's role requires, beside the creativity for the initial idea, time and effort to complete the AP and maintain it through its lifecycle.
+- the author is a responsibility, not a title; fulfilling the author's role requires, beside the creativity for the initial idea, time and effort to complete the AP and maintain it through its lifecycle.